 The law firm is well known for its pro bono practice in human rights, including the defense of the award-winning democracy activist Dr. Chee Soon Juan of Singapore, Ilya Ponomarev, an exiled Russian State Duma Deputy, and the journalist Stephan Templ, who recently became the first Jewish political prisoner of Austria.
 The firm has also represented Georges Tadonki, a United Nations employee who survived a campaign of intimidation by officials in Zimbabwe – a case which resulted in Amsterdam & Partners LLP being awarded the 2013 Global Pro Bono Dispute of the Year Award from American Lawyer.

-Amsterdam has also represented high profile political prisoners, such as the former head of the Yukos oil company in Russia, Mikhail Khodorkovsky, and the Venezuelan businessman Eligio Cedeño, who was successfully released into freedom.
+Amsterdam has also represented high profile political prisoners, such as the former head of the Yukos oil company in Russia, Mikhail Khodorkovsky, who was successfully released into freedom.

 As a prolific columnist and blogger, Amsterdam’s writings have been published in the International Herald Tribune, the Financial Times, the Wall Street Journal, the Washington Post, and the Fordham International Law Journal, among other publications.
 Amsterdam has made several television appearances on networks such as CNN, CNBC, Bloomberg, BBC, and Fox News.
 A profile feature of Amsterdam was published in the magazine American Lawyer in February 2012.

 Amsterdam is a member of the Canadian and International Bar Associations, and is licensed as a solicitor in the United Kingdom.
 He earned his BA from Carleton University in Ottawa, and studied law at Queen’s University in Ontario (LLB).